 The original 1961 Lodola 175 was not considered advanced enough for competition, so Moto Guzzi focused on reliability instead.
 They upped the displacement to 235cc with a push-rod/rocker arm head.
 When they came out with the 247cc engine it had chromed alloy barrel, Dellorto carb, two-valve head, five-speed transmission and was relatively light for the time.
 Because the Moto Guzzi race department didn’t think it was competitive against its formidable Italian competition they decided not to race it.

-Although they agreed not to go road racing, the Moto Guzzi race department decided to switch from road racing to off-road racing, because those bike were selling in Italy.
+Although they agreed not to go road racing, the Moto Guzzi race department decided to switch from road racing to off-road racing, because off-road bike were selling in Italy.
 With the full might of the company behind the Lodola 175/235, Moto Guzzi started winning off-road races—starting with the important Motogiro d’Italia.
-They didn’t win any races on speed, but on reliability, long-travel suspension, high handlebars, mudguards and knobby tires.
-Moto Guzzi built 80 copies of the Lodola race bikes for the race team and private entrants—and once they got the new 250 engine they were able to earn Gold at the International Six Day Trials in 1961,1962 and 1963.
+They didn’t win any races on speed, but always on reliability—combined with long-travel suspension, high handlebars, mudguards and knobby tires.
+Moto Guzzi built 80 copies of the Lodola race bikes for their race team and private entrants—and once they got the new 250 engine they were able to earn Gold at the International Six Day Trials in 1961,1962 and 1963.

 The new 250 engine had a two valve head, 247cc displacement, 68mm x 68mm bore-and-stroke and was fueled by a 24mm Dellorto carb